HackBulgaria/Programming101-2/week1/README.md

 ```

-## Private and Protected
+## Protected and private fields

-You don't have an actual privacy in Python.
-This means private fields can be accessed by everyone,
+You don't have an actual protected privacy in Python.
+This means protected fields can be accessed by everyone,
 but developers will know not to do so!
 (It also makes testing easier)

-* Names that starts with _ are private
+* Names that starts with _ are protected
-* Names that starts with __ are protected
+* Names that starts with __ are private

 ```python